cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 Hello world!
 ```

-Note that although the `print` statement generates output, this output is not its value.
+Note that although the `print` statement generates output, this output is not its value (try assigning a name to the function call)!

 Exercises
 ---------

-1. Find out if the following names are valid, and if they are, determine if they comply with PEP8 conventions.
-Decide whether each name is a good name for an object containing a string or an integer number.
+1. Determine if the following names are valid, and if they are, decide if they comply with PEP8 conventions.
+Describe whether each name is a good name for an object containing a string or an integer number.
    - `2x`
    - `_`
    - `x23`